 3) Your climbing style

 This is the first and foremost thing you should think about when choosing climbing shoes.
-I am sure you have heard this before but it’s worth repeating: In the world of climbing shoes, fit is king.
-Your shoe should fit on your foot like a second layer of skin, as if they were an extension of your body.
-This means there should be no dead space or painful hot spots within the shoe.
-The main features a shoe’s shape I recommend you think about is the width, instep volume and toe box shape.
+I am sure you have heard this before but it’s worth repeating: In the world of climbing shoes, fit is king, not comfort.
+Your shoe should fit on your foot like a second layer of skin.
+As if it were an extension of your body; there should be no dead space or painful hot spots within the shoe.
+But finding the right fit comes down to more than just sizing your shoes.
+Sise aside, the key elements when fitting your shoes correctly are the width, instep volume, and toe box shape.

 Why does this matter?
 A proper fit guarantees optimal performance and can significantly impact the effectiveness of a climbing shoe.
-Our shoes rely on a tight fit (not a painful one) because this creates tension through the use of the rubber rands.
-This allows the shoe to become rigid, stay suctioned to your foot, and generate uplift as you press down on a hold.
-This is especially true when it comes to softer models.
+Climbing shoes rely on a tight fit (not a painful one) because this allows the active rands (Any rubber that isn’t the outsole) to engage and create tension throughout the shoe.
+This allows the shoe to become rigid, stay suctioned to your foot, and generate uplift as you press down on a foothold.
+This is even more important to consider if you are planning on buying a soft climbing shoe.

 A well-fitting shoe will have an impact on the many basic functions of your shoes, including:

-– Sensitivity: Wearing the right size shoe will ensure the information you receive from ‘feeling’ though your foot passes to the foot’s receptors.
+- Sensitivity: Wearing the right size shoe will ensure the information you receive from the ‘feeling’ through your foot passes properly to the foot’s receptors

-– Lift: The right size shoe ensures your foot is in a powerful resting potion, allowing you to apply pressure and weight to your toes, which in turn enables you to propel yourself upwards.
+- Lift: The right size shoe ensures your foot is in a powerful resting potion, allowing you to apply pressure and weight in the toe box, which in turn enables you to propel yourself upwards.
 This relies on the tension created from a tight fit working in partnership with the active rand systems.

-– Precision: If you have under – or over – sized your shoes then you simply won’t be able to exercise accurate food placement.
+- Precision: If you have under or or over-sized your shoes then you simply won’t be able to exercise accurate food placement.
 If you have gone too big, the edges of your shoes will roll upwards when you weight them.
-This mean edging and technical foot sequences will become near-impossible
+This means edging and technical foot sequences will become near-impossible

-Even if you have found a shoe that gives you that fairy tale fit, you will still want to consider if that shoe offers you all the features and functions for your preferred style of climbing and terrain.
+Even if you have found a shoe that gives you that fairy tale fit, you will still want to consider if it offers you all the features and functions you need for your preferred style of climbing and terrain.

 Why does this matter?
 The characteristics a manufacturer gives a shoe are designed with specific types of climbing, and terrain, in mind.
-For example, both the La Sportiva Miura VS and Futura are built on the same last shape (PD75) and will offer a very similar fit, although both are designed for very different types of footholds.
-The Futura is very soft, making it ideal for indoor climbing or friction-dependent moves, whereas the Miura VS is considerably stiffer, making them better suited to smaller holds and intricate foot sequences.
+For example, both the La Sportiva Miura VS and Futura are unlined shoes built on the same last shape (PD75).
+So in theory then, these shoes offer a very similar fit.
+However, both are designed for very different types of footholds, so they feel – and perform – noticeably different from one another.
+The Futura is very soft, making it ideal for indoor climbing or friction-dependent moves, whereas the Miura VS is considerably stiffer, making it better suited to smaller holds and intricate foot sequences.

-Changing a few characteristics of a shoe, like its rigidity and downturned camber, enable a climbing shoe to become better suited to varying terrain and types of rock.
+Changing key characteristics of a shoe, like its midsole, split sole, or downturned camber, enables a climbing shoe to become better suited to varying terrain and types of rock.

 Stiff shoes have the primary function of supporting your weight on small footholds whilst applying pressure on small surface areas.
 These types of shoes produce downforce parallel to the wall.
 Thanks to this additional support climbing will be less strenuous on your feet, which is why they are popular for longer styles of climbing, as well as with beginners who are yet to develop sufficient strength in their toes.